Italy: Cattolica Africa Scholarship Program 2020/2022 for African Masters Students

 To be taken at (country): Università Cattolica del Sacro Cuore, Italy

-- MSc in Economics – Laurea Magistrale in Economia (Milan Campus)
+- Economics – Laurea Magistrale in Economia (Milan Campus)

-- MSc in Methods and Topics in Arts Management – Laurea Magistrale in Economia e Gestione dei Beni Culturali e dello Spettacolo (Milan Campus)
+- Methods and Topics in Arts Management – Laurea Magistrale in Economia e Gestione dei Beni Culturali e dello Spettacolo (Milan Campus)

-- MSc in Statistical and actuarial sciences – Actuarial Sciences for insurance (Milan Campus)
+- Statistical and actuarial sciences – Actuarial Sciences for insurance (Milan Campus)

-- MSc in Statistical and actuarial sciences – Data Analytics for Business and Economics (Milan Campus)
+- Statistical and actuarial sciences – Data Analytics for Business and Economics (Milan Campus)

-- MSc in Healthcare Management – Laurea Magistrale in Management dei Servizi (Roma Campus)
+- Healthcare Management – Laurea Magistrale in Management dei Servizi (Roma Campus)